gracehlee/pawsitive-vibes/journals/kyle_mcpeake.md

 Added "back" button to forms
-Added update and delete functionality to Meetups as admin Refactored date and time functions from Pets components to imported and used where needed Created Unit tests for ____________
+Added update and delete functionality to Meetups as admin Refactored date and time functions from Pets components to imported and used where needed Created Unit tests for meetups_queries
 Added target="_blank" rel="noreferrer" to footer links

-Debugging TODO:
-TODO: Organize App.jsx
-TODO: Carosel images shift page size
-TODO: UserPets edit redirects to the main "Pets" and not autofilling petFormData for simple update
-TODO: Format time and date in meetups

 Stretch goals TODO:
 TODO: Pins on Google map API
 TODO: Admin page to view users, delete, update
+TODO: Add function to handle image size, or use image API
 TODO: Location for appointments.
-TODO: Consolidate CreatePetForm and SellPetForm, add conditional statements
+TODO: Consolidate and refactor Pets components
 TODO: Confirm deletion with popup
 TODO: Create default admin on inital setup
 TODO: Create another table, meetups "attending referencing (new table)" with users attending
-TODO: Pull out all duplicate code from Pets.
-FetchData and separate it, passing in relevant pets as props to display
 TODO: Would you like to receive a phone call or email confirmation if approved?
     If yes,
     If no, "Ok, I look forward to seeing you at {location} on {date} at {time}"